magepages/mpdocs/docs/affiliate-m2/user-guide.rst

   * If the field is blank or entered as 0, the transaction will not be kept

-* **Deduct commission from Affiliate's balance when the order is refunded/cancelled**
+* **Deduct commission from Affiliate's balance when the order is refunded/canceled**

-  * Choose Yes to allow deduct the commission from the balance of the  branch when the order is refunded or cancelled
+  * Choose **Yes** to allow deducting the commission from the balance of the  branch when the order is refunded or canceled

   * The default allows deducting